kovidgoyal/calibre/manual/viewer.rst

 controls.

 There is a URL you can copy to the clipboard and paste into other programs or documents.
-Clicking on this URL will open the book in the calibre viewer at the current location.
+Clicking on this URL will open the book in the calibre E-book viewer at the current location.

 If you click on links inside the e-book to take you to different parts of the